godotengine/godot-docs/classes/class_performance.rst

 - :ref:`float<class_float>` **get_monitor** **(** :ref:`Monitor<enum_Performance_Monitor>` monitor **)** |const|

-Returns the value of one of the available monitors.
+Returns the value of one of the available built-in monitors.
 You should provide one of the :ref:`Monitor<enum_Performance_Monitor>` constants as the argument, like this:

 .. tabs::